-3. Scope and data
+3. Scope of the present study and data

-By April, general public as well as government officials become curious to know the arrival of monsoon over Kerala.
+By April, general public as well as Government officials become curious to know the arrival of monsoon over Kerala.
 The arrival of monsoon is crucial for farmers to plan their crop strategy during the season.
 A delay in the MOK does not necessarily mean a delay in monsoon onset over NW India.
-However, a delay in the MOK is generally associated with a delay in onset at least over Southern states including the city of Mumbai.
+However, a delay in the MOK is generally associated with a delay in onset at least over the southern states including the city of Mumbai.
 In spite of its importance, there are not many studies attempting to predict the date of MOK.
 Reddy (1977) proposed the May 50 hpa zonal wind component over Singapore with westerlies presaging an early and easterlies a late onset date.
-Kung and Shariff (1980 and 1982) developed regression methods for forecasting the onset date in

-Kerala based on April upper air patterns in the India-Australian region and Sea Surface Temperature (SST) around India in the pre-monsoon season.
+Kung and Shariff (1980, 1982) developed regression methods for predicting the onset date in Kerala based on April upper air patterns in the India-Australian region and sea surface temperature (SST) around India in the pre-monsoon season.
 Rajeevan and Dubey (1995) developed a regression model for long range prediction of monsoon onset over Kerala using April mean surface temperature and winter snow cover over Eurasia.

-In this study, we have examined the variability of the date of MOK and the associated regional circulation changes.
-An attempt has been made to analyze the relationship of the date of MOK with the oceanic and atmospheric variables around the Indo-Pacific region, with the ultimate aim of developing a prediction tool for the operational use.
+In this study, we have analyzed the variability of the date of MOK and an attempt has been made to predict the date of MOK using predictive signals derived from the thermal, convective and circulation patterns evolving over the Asia-Pacific region in association with the MOK, with the ultimate aim of developing a prediction tool for the operational use.